Ordinary Time: August 31st

 —Adapted from CatholicSaints.info and Saints of the Day – Nicodemus

 Peter Nolasco, a native of Languedoc, founded in the early thirteenth century a society known as the Mercedarians, devoted to ransoming Christians captured by the Moors.

-- Learn a little bit about the history and geographic region of Catalonia, Spain — St. Raymund's birthplace.
+- Learn a little bit about the history and geographic region of Catalonia, Spain — St. Raymond's birthplace.

-- Read the life of St. Raymund from The Lives of the Fathers, Martyrs, and Other Principal Saints.
+- Read the life of St. Raymond from The Lives of the Fathers, Martyrs, and Other Principal Saints.

 - If you are expecting a child the blessing before childbirth is a beautiful spiritual preparation.